 - COVID-19 news and information page

-- New interview with Dr. Kevin Dooley, Ph.D, on supply chain resilience and risk management.
+- An interview with Dr. Kevin Dooley, Ph.D, on supply chain resilience and risk management.

 - The article, "What is supply chain disruption and why is COVID-19 different?"

 - Rodney Manzo, Founder and CEO of Anvyl, discusses supply chain disruptions and having a bias for action.